Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

 Interact with local communities and authentic Thai cuisine.

-Compared to Thailand’s busier cities, Kanchanaburi moves at a more relaxed pace.
+Compared to Thailand’s busier cities, Kanchanaburi moves at a more leisurely pace.
 This slower rhythm supports cultural immersion.
-Features of the province include its many war cemeteries and museums, a variety of the country's parks with their unique ecosystems, and the special experience of staying in floating accommodations directly by the river.
+Features of the province include its many war cemeteries and museums, a variety of the country's parks with their unique ecosystems, and the unique experience of staying in floating accommodations directly on the river.

 March-May, very arid and hot, highest temperatures in April.